Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Deposit Fee Management

-The deposit fee must be charged by producers at the point of sale and transferred to SDR Portugal, ensuring traceability and proper system management.
+The deposit fee, set at €0.10 (ten cents), must be charged by producers at the point of sale and transferred to SDR Portugal, ensuring traceability and proper system management.

 Identification and Labelling